The Best Time To Visit Cozumel: A Month By Month Guide

 On top of that, you can also expect white sand beaches, jeep tours galore, unlimited beach lounging opportunities, and a truly laid-back lifestyle.

-As we stated, Cozumel is a major cruise ship port.
+As we noted, Cozumel is a major cruise ship port.
 The island typically welcomes more than 4 million cruise passengers each year and as many as eight cruise ships per day.
-(Obviously due to the pandemic, today’s cruise passenger levels are way lower.)

-Some of the best things to do in Cozumel include:
+To quickly give you an idea of some of the best things to do in Cozumel:

 • Diving at Palancar Reef